polykarposT/Tissue-Sample-Collection/README.md

 python manage.py createsuperuser #to use admin pane you need to create an admin account
 ```
-3) You are ready!
-Now visit  http://127.0.0.1:8000/admin/ and login with the username and password you add.
+3) You are ready to go!
+Now visit  http://127.0.0.1:8000/admin/ and login with the username and password you added.
 In this project the credentials are:
 ```
 username: testUser
 password: test1234